antomate/Linux101Labs/lab-02/lab-02.md

 1. List existing **crontab** jobs for current user and if necessary initiate **crontab** and select your default editor.

-2. Create a task to backup the "imagefile" created previously to a compresses archive.
+2. Create a task to backup the "imagefile" created previously to a compresses archive using **tar**.
 The task must run every sunday at 0:00.

 3. List existing **crontab** jobs for root and if necessary initiate **crontab** and select your default editor.